stanbaek/ece387/docs/Labs/FinalProject.md

 ### 🎬 Demonstrations

 Demonstrations will be accomplished on lesson 39 in the maze.
 Points will be deducted for failed checkpoints (e.g., does not stop and turn within approximately 2 meters of AprilTag 0).
-The final rubric is below and each item is worth **6 points** for a total of **40 points** assigned to the demonstration:
+The final rubric is below and a total of **40 points** assigned to the demonstration:

-- Wall following
-- Ignore windows
+- Wall following [10 points]: The robot should follow the walls without hitting them.
+A deduction of 1 point for each wall collision will be applied.
+No more than 3 points will be deducted if the robot reaches the end goal ($\pm$30 cm from the yellow line).
-- Stop sign: Stop within 0.3 meters from a stop sign, wait until the stop sign is removed.
+- Stop sign [10 points]: The robot should stop at the yellow line - Any part of the the bottom plate of the robot should .
+Stop within 0.3 meters from a stop sign, wait until the stop sign is removed.
 - AprilTag ID 0: Stop within 0.27 meters from the AprilTag and then turn left.
 - AprilTag ID 1: Stop within 0.27 meters from the AprilTag and then turn right.
 - AprilTag ID 2: Stop within 0.27 meters from the AprilTag, and then make a 270$^\circ$ left turn..

+    - You must follow the walls in the maze.
+    - Do not stop at windows or look out of the windows as they are so deadly.
+    - At AprilTag ID 0, you must turn left.
+Make sure you make a 270$^\circ$ clockwise turn.
+    - At AprilTag ID 1, you must stop and pause for 5 seconds then make a 90$^\circ$ left turn.
+    - At AprilTag ID 2, you must turn right.
+Make sure you make a 90$^\circ$ clockwise turn.
+    - At AprilTag ID 3, you must turn left.
+Make sure you make a 90$^\circ$ counterclockwise turn.
+    - At a stop sign, you must stop from 0.3 meters from the stop sign, then make a left turn.
+The treasure chest is located around there.
+Now you should look around to find the exact location of it.
+The treasure chest is buried right under AprilTag ID 4.